alexalexyang/basalt/README.md

 # To do

-- Add images to page, blogpost, category in fixtures...
+- Make images in same line with text in blog, categories
-- Add translations to footer
 - Set up new Contentful account and everything
 - Live tests
 - Write docs